 It’s so easy, and you get this unique mild smokiness from the almonds.

-- Place almonds on a baking sheet, or glass baking dish, in the smoker for around 60-90 minutes.
+- Smoke Almonds: Place almonds on a baking sheet, or glass baking dish, in the smoker for around 90 minutes to 2 hours.
 I like to test one at around the one-hour mark to see if it’s crunchy enough.
 Just pull one off and let it cool a few minutes and test it.
-If you like the crunch then pull them all off, but quite often we will keep them on closer to 90 min.
+If you like the crunch then pull them all off, but quite often we will keep them on closer to 2 hours.
 Just check on them from time to time to make sure they don’t overcook and roast (you will know by the color, they will look burnt… no bueno).

-- Once you pull them off you can toss them in a bit of olive oil and some finishing salt (like Maldon).
+- Toss with Salt and Olive Oil: Once you pull them off you can toss them in a bit of olive oil and some finishing salt (like Maldon).
 You can also add some extra touches too (cayenne for heat, smoked paprika for color and more smoked flavor, chili powder, you name it).
 We like to keep it simple with just the olive oil and salt to bring out the natural smokiness you get.

 How to make Homemade Almond Butter with Smoked Almonds

 - Prepare Blender: Place the smoked almonds straight into the blender or food processor once they have cooled.
 If you have a good blender (we have a Blendtec) then you can make the almond butter right in there.